Karl Kennedy: Storylines

+In the 2025 final the whole street including past and present residents are now looking for a new home with the new that a freeway is being built through Ramsey Street.
+Paul Robinson and Shane Ramsey each come up with a new place Ramsey Hills and Robinson Towers.
+Before the closing scene Susan, Karl and Paul are stood on Ramsey Street where Susan says she wants to fight to save the street with Karl agreeing and Paul asking “what now” ending leaving it unknown what the outcome will be.

 Reception

 Fletcher has earned various award nominations for his role as Karl.
 At the 2007 Inside Soap Awards, Fletcher was nominated for Best Actor, Best Couple (with Jackie Woodburne) and Best Storyline for Susan and Karl's wedding.
 The following year, Fletcher was again nominated for Best Couple with Woodburne.
 2009 saw Fletcher nominated for Best Actor, he was also nominated alongside Woodburne, Valentine, Stasey and Werkmeister for Best Family.
 At the first Digital Spy Soap Awards ceremony, Fletcher was nominated for Most Popular Actor.
 He and Woodburne were also nominated for Best On-Screen Partnership, and their 2007 storyline in London was nominated for Storyline of the Year.
 2011 saw Fletcher nominated for Best Daytime Star at the Inside Soap Awards.
 He won the Best Daytime Star accolade in 2016, and he received a nomination in the same category in 2018.
+In 2025, Karl and Susan received a "Best Soap Couple" nomination at the Digital Spy Reader Awards.